saturnlighting/literature-review/README.md

-Active Travel and Road Lighting: A Review
+Cycling and Road Lighting: A Review
 ================

 # Abstract

-Background: A large body of evidence shows that darkness discourages people from walking and cycling.
-This is mostly due to a higher perceived danger of pedestrians and cyclists at night from motorised traffic or some other type of violence.
+Background: Evidence shows that darkness discourages people from cycling.
+This is mostly due to a higher perceived danger of cyclists at night from motorised traffic or some other type of violence.
 This may disproportionately affect women, the elderly, and disadvantaged groups.

-Aim: This paper provides a review on the scientific literature that intersects between active travel and road lighting to better understand the relationship between both factors.
+Aim: This paper provides a review on the scientific literature that intersects between cycling and road lighting to better understand the relationship between both terms.

 Method: We used a hybrid systematic and snowballing method.
 TBC studies on several disciplines such as transportation, public health, road